The Log Panel displays all the contacts in your log.

 The Country Search edit field will filter out the QSO's that do not have the text you enter in their DXCC Country.

 For example you could type in "Canada" and get only the VE/VA QSO's.

 This field can search the Log by Country, First Name, Last Name, State, DXCC#, QSL Sent, QSL Received, QSL Via and Comments.

 The Unconfirmed check box will only include the QSO's that do not have any text in the "QSL Received" field.

 The First Name, Last Name, QSL Sent, QSL Received, QSL Via, Comments and Date Range search criteria are selected with the drop down triangles in the Call and Country Search fields.

-The Display Button will Display the QSO in the DX or Contest Panel.
+The Display Button (command-D) will Display the QSO in the DX or Contest Panel.